xmtp/proto/PROTOCOL.md

 ## Network Layer

-Messages are opaque to the node (usually encrypted), i.e. nodes do not read/interpret the contents of the messages.
+Messages are opaque to the node (encrypted), i.e. nodes do not read/interpret the contents of the messages.
 Unencrypted message headers are readable and can be processed by the nodes.

 Consequently, a message is just an opaque `payload` to the nodes, wrapped in an `envelope` before being passed to the network by the clients.
 Besides the payload, an envelope also carries a `timestamp` and `topic`.